All Episodes

 Get ready for impeachment, she tweeted.

-Now it's unknown, of course, if she was what specifically she's referring to, what high crime and misdemeanor she's referring to, but it doesn't matter.
+Now, it's unknown, of course, what specifically she's referring to, what high crime and misdemeanor she's referring to, but it doesn't matter.

 It just is that is a mindset of people that actually want to destroy this president.

-Anyway, um let me start with health care, and then I'm gonna move back to the deep state and call me from yesterday, the latest on comey, latest on health care, all the sh, you know, and I'm gonna approach this from a different point of view.
+Anyway, let me start with health care, and then I'm going to move back to the deep state and call me from yesterday, the latest on Comey, latest on healthcare, all this, you know, and I'm going to approach this from a different point of view.

 There's no other way to say it with the health care bill.